 Performing work in waters of the United States without Corps authorization can have serious consequences.
 Enforcement is an important part of the Corps Regulatory program.
 State and federal agencies, groups and individuals that report suspected violations often aid Corps’ surveillance and monitoring activities.
 The Corps may issue orders requiring corrective action including removal of the unauthorized work and restoration, and/or in certain cases accept an after-the-fact permit application, initiate legal action, or recommend referral to the Environmental Protection Agency for administrative, civil or criminal penalties.
 The EPA has independent enforcement authority under the Clean Water Act for unauthorized discharges.
 The Corps works closely with the EPA to coordinate the most effective and efficient resolution of Section 404 Clean Water Act violations.

-If you suspect a violation, please print out and complete our Alleged Violation Report Form.
+If you suspect a violation, please complete our Alleged Violation Report Form.
 Please provide ALL available information which we can use to initiate an investigation.
 For best results we ask that you also furnish maps, photographs, and any other information pertinent to the alleged violation.
 If you wish to remain anonymous, please state this in your communication.
-Mail this information to:
+Mail or Email this information to:

 U.S. Army Corps of Engineers, Fort Worth District